 At the latest when I started to approach abstract painting, and that was only a year ago – so I’m still pretty much at the beginning – an idea stuck in my head.
-Sure I am aware that it can sound a bit crazy, but one of the privileges of artists is to be able to spin crazy ideas, maybe even have to – and one shouldn’t put every word on the gold scales anyway.
+Sure I am aware that it can sound a bit strange but one of the privileges of artists is to be able to spin unusual ideas, maybe even have to – and one shouldn’t put every word on the gold scales anyway.

 But while they are still fighting and competing with one another and at the same time approaching each other more and more, a vague picture of what will ultimately find shape emerges.
 But since there is no finished end product – as there is always a change in nature – everything remains vague to a certain extent and yet concrete features can be seen.